You ve Got Funding 5 Things to Do With the Money Right Away

 According to 2016 statistics published by the Small Business Administration (SBA), only about 78 percent of small business startups survive the first year, and only half make it to the five year point.
 It is imperative to spend wisely to ensure your business finds success.

-READ MORE How to Highlight Risks in Your Business Plan -
+READ MORE How to Craft a Compelling Message to Sell Your Idea -

 Avoid spending funds on: